 - Never sweep or blow lawn clippings or leaves into the storm drain; this causes depleted oxygen for aquatic life.

-- Don’t get rid of old or unused paint by throwing it down the storm drain; dispose of pain and other household hazardous waste at recycling facilities.
+- Don’t get rid of old or unused paint by throwing it down the storm drain; dispose of paint and other household hazardous waste at recycling facilities.

 - If you change your vehicle’s oil, don’t dump it on the ground or in the storm drain; dispose of its properly at an oil-recycling center.